klaygomes/geo-location/README.md

 > Generate coverage report into the folder `./coverage/Icov-report/`

+## Configuration file

+It is possible to change global configuration variables by editing `./env-config.js`.
+Check this file for more information.

 ## Storybook

 We use [Storybook]!
 If you want to check this out [click here](https://geo-location-storybook.herokuapp.com/).